wernull/Kato-Gif-Hider/README.md

 Kato-Gif-Hider
 ==============

-Chrome Extension to hide gifs on Kato.im
+Chrome Extension to hide noise on Kato.im